mitodl/redux-asserts/README.md

 ## redux-asserts
-Functions to assert dispatched actions in redux
+Functions to assert dispatched actions in redux.
+These functions are aimed at making integration testing with redux easier by abstracting away the need to manage and listen to the store's actions.

+## How it works
+A redux store is created with a wrapper that listens for actions dispatched to it.
+The assert functions return a `Promise` which resolves when all expected action types are received, or rejects when an unexpected action type is received.

 ## Installation